Melbourne Rebels: Stadium and facilities

 The Melbourne Rebels play their home games at AAMI Park in inner Melbourne's Sport and Entertainment Precinct.
 The stadium has a capacity of 30,050, but is decreased slightly to 29,500 seats for Super Rugby matches.

-The stadium officially opened 8 May 2010 after the Victorian government looked to build a specialised rectangular arena in Melbourne to accommodate the growing sports of soccer, rugby league and rugby union, and to also complement the circular MCG and Etihad Stadium.
+The stadium officially opened 8 May 2010 after the Victorian government looked to build a specialised rectangular arena in Melbourne to accommodate the growing sports of soccer, rugby league and rugby union, and to also complement the circular Melbourne Cricket Ground and Docklands Stadium.

-AAMI Park was designed by Cox Architects (Sydney), with input from Waratah and former Wallaby prop Al Baxter.
+AAMI Park was designed by Cox Architecture with input from Waratah and former Wallaby prop Al Baxter.

-Rebels training and administration will be based in Carlton North, in a specially upgraded facility at Princes Park stadium, which also hosts the Carlton Football Club.
+Rebels training and administration are based at AAMI Park, utilising Gosch's Paddock for field training.

 Supporters

 In April 2009, Neville Howard and Gavin Norman created an independent supporter group to grow awareness of the bid at a grassroots level.
 The Rebel Army networked via Facebook and Twitter; in early 2011 the Facebook page was 'liked' by 4500 fans and 600 Twitter followers.

 The Herald Sun's Russell Gould compared the Rebel Army with Melbourne Storm's banner crew.
 Gould interviewed Rebel Army founder Gavin Norman who said: "The Rebels and the Waratahs have been talking up the interstate rivalries ...
 We are trying to make it a bit more tribal."

-After the licence was awarded to Australia and subsequently Melbourne, Victoria, the group became the Rebel Army, and were acknowledged on the Rebel website by hooker and media columnist Adam Freier who wrote:
+After the licence was awarded to Australia and subsequently Melbourne, the group became the Rebel Army, and were acknowledged on the Rebel website by hooker and media columnist Adam Freier who wrote:

 "There are two types of people who watch sport.
 Their worth to us as players are equal, but there are some subtle differences.
 There are supporters and then there are fans- the fanatics who are crazy about their sport and team.
 The Rebel Army are beyond both ...
 My team mates and I love the fact that The Rebel Army are bridging the gap and making it easier for the players to follow our supporters."

 Adam Freier also referenced the Army in his column on 'Rugby Heaven' (Fairfax) "The Rebel Army motto is "by the fans for the fans" ...
 Never have I been a prouder player as I walk past the clan at the games, and never have I felt so normal when I swing by and have a chat.
 They are very much part of the Rebels team."

 Other sport reporters including Wide World of Sports Matt McKay, and The Roar's Brett McKay.
 McKay wrote:

-"I’ve given the Rebel Army numerous raps this season, all of them well deserved.
-I think what they’ve brought to Australian Rugby has been a breath of fresh air within an environment that has ferociously stuck to its tweed coat and chardonnay stereotypes."
+"I've given the Rebel Army numerous raps this season, all of them well deserved.
+I think what they've brought to Australian Rugby has been a breath of fresh air within an environment that has ferociously stuck to its tweed coat and chardonnay stereotypes."